 - to carry out a contract we have with you – for example, if you’re an employee we might need to store your bank details so we can pay you.
 This is called ‘contract’

-- to defend our legal rights – for example, sharing information with our legal advisers if there was a complaint that we gave the wrong advice
+- to defend our legal rights – for example, sharing information with our legal advisors if there was a complaint that we gave the wrong advice.

 How we collect your data

 We’ll ask you for information about yourself and your enquiry when you call us, visit us or fill out a form on our web site.
 We’ll get your permission to collect and use this information by asking you to either:

 - give agreement over the phone if you call our Adviceline.

 Before we ask for your permission, we’ll always explain how we use your information.

 If you’ve been referred to us from another service or organisation such as your Housing Association or the Council or another local charity, they’ll send us your information using a referral form (paper or on-line) or by telephoning us.
 They’ll get your permission before sending us your information.

 We need to record information about you to help with your enquiry.
 We have a legitimate interest to do this.